remyferu/ME369-Austin_Dynamics-Final_Project/README.md

 Rebuild the workspace (catkin_make)

-You are now ready to launch your gazebo world and model_mover.py file
+You are now ready to launch your gazebo world and run your model_mover.py node